choudharyus/Interview-workshop1/lib/behavioral.md

 turns asking a question from the list below.
 Don't ask questions in order, instead ask a random question from the list.

-If you are the candidate, use your phone to record the audio of your answer to each question.
+When you are the candidate, use your phone to record the audio of your answer to each question.
+Play the audio of your answer back and take notes on how you sound.
+Then have the interviewers ask you the same question again!

 ## Questions: